-These results confirm that the 2018 RTP Climate Strategy was largely on track to meet its GHG reduction targets.
-The targets used in the 2018 RTP only extended through 2040, and under the STS+RTP18 Scenario is very close to Target Scenario levels through the year 2040 However, the results also highlight a growing GHG reduction gap for the years 2040-50.
-This is expected since the State has set targets out to 2050, whereas the GHG strategies adopted in the 2018 RTP only apply out to 2040.
-Nonetheless, the way that the results of the two scenarios diverge after 2040, when targets become more ambitious while local/regional GHG reductions flatten out, suggests that the region needs to focus on achieving long-term, cumulative emissions reductions to achieve its targets.
-This analysis estimates that the region needs to reduce 2050 daily VMT per capita by 1.8 miles below currently forecasted levels to meet its targets.
-This is equivalent to reducing VMT/GHG emissions by roughly a third more than what current plans are expected to achieve.
+These results for the STS+RTP18 Scenario confirm that the 2018 RTP was largely on track to meet its GHG reduction targets for 2035 and 2040.
+However, the results also highlight a growing gap between the region's climate targets and 2018 RTP investments and policies for the years 2040-50.
+This is somewhat expected because the State set targets out to 2050 that will require additional GHG reductions, whereas the GHG strategies adopted in the 2018 RTP are assumed to remain unchanged after 2040 in this initial analysis.
+Nonetheless, the way that the results of the two scenarios diverge after 2040 suggests that the 2023 RTP will need to reflect additional action at the state, regional, and/or local level to achieve its 2050 targets.
+This analysis estimates that the region needs to reduce 2050 daily VMT per capita by 1.8 miles below currently forecasted levels to meet the region's targets.
+This is equivalent to reducing VMT/GHG emissions by roughly one-third more than what the 2018 RTP was expected to achieve.